juanluiscr27/Flyme-WebApp/README.md

 ```shell
 git switch -c <branch name>
 ```

+So, here is where you star working with your part of the project.
+After you finish with all your files, then you add and commit those changes.

-To add all modified files to the staging area
+To add all modified files to the staging area.

 ```shell
 git add --all
 ```